Nicolás Córdova

 Nicolas Andrés Córdova San Cristóbal (/es/, born 9 February 1979) is a Chilean football manager and former footballer.
-He is the current head coach of the Chile national team.
+He is the head coach of the Chile under-20 national team and currently acts as interim head coach of the Chile senior national team.

 Playing career

 Córdova began his career in Colo-Colo of Chile in the top flight.
 He played from 1997 until 2001 playing 54 matches and scoring three goals.

 In the 2004–05 season, he played Livorno.
 In September 2008, he was signed for Grosseto.

 At international level, he represented Chile U20 in the 1999 South American Championship, and to the Chile senior team five times.
 He also won the L'Alcúdia Tournament in 1998, alongside players such as Claudio Maldonado and Luis Mena.